Poseidoncode/Bridge/.github/plan.prompt.md

 3. **Test Reading Mode**:

    - Go to an English site (e.g., BBC News)
-   - Click the TranslationGummy icon in top right
+   - Click the Translationbridge icon in top right
    - Toggle "Enable Immersive Reading"
    - The page should display bilingual comparison format with original English text and translated Chinese text side by side